shotgunsoftware/python-api/docs/installation.rst

     http://docs.python.org/tutorial/modules.html

 .. note::
-    :ref:`Visit the introduction to the Python API <shotgun-python-api3>` to see an overview video of Setting Up Your Environment with the Python API.
+    :ref:`Visit the introduction to the Python API <index>` to see an overview video of Setting Up Your Environment with the Python API.

 ***********************
 Installing with ``pip``